Is the cause of PTSD simply a traumatic event?

 What is the best treatment of PTSD?

-Therapy is a very important component of the treatment of PTSD; in particular, a structured form of psychotherapy know as cognitive-behavioral therapy (CBT) is the most widely accepted as effective for PTSD.
+Psychotherapy with an experienced PTSD clinician is a very important component of the treatment of PTSD.
+In particular, a structured form of psychotherapy know as cognitive-behavioral therapy (CBT) is the most widely accepted as effective for PTSD.
 Sometimes it is useful to work one-on-one with a therapist through individual therapy.
 Working together with others who have also suffered traumatic experiences in a group therapy setting may also be helpful.
 Certain medications may also be very useful in reducing many of the symptoms of PTSD.